puppetlabs/puppet-specifications/moving_modules.md

 * Extract non-core types and providers from the puppet repo and move them to modules.
 Doing so will reduce the surface area of puppet, decrease puppet CI cycle times, while making the extracted types and providers more accessible to community members and increasing their maintainability.
 * Continue to bundle some modules with puppet-agent during packaging so that users have a batteries-included experience.
+* Decrease the amount of effort required to add new supported platforms.

 # User Stories